seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 **10) Post-deployment network adjustments to support the nested OpenvSwitch**
 ----

- *  Disable the source/dest check (under networking) *[NOTE: Not necessary if you used the bash/userdata-example.sh from Step 9]*
+ *  Disable the source/dest check (under networking)
+    *  *[NOTE: Not necessary if you used the bash/userdata-example.sh from Step 9]*
     </br>
     </br>
      ![image](images/sourcedest.png)

  *  Second, add a route for 192.168.0.0/16 that points to whatever ENI maps to eth0 of your EC2 instance
+    *  *[NOTE: Not necessary if you used the bash/userdata-example.sh from Step 9]*
     </br>
     </br>
      ![image](images/routes.png)